usc-isi-i2/kgtk/docs/transform/rename_columns.md

-The rename_col command renames file columns while copying a KGTK file from input to output.
+The rename_columns command renames file columns while copying a KGTK file from input to output.
 ## Usage

 ```